azraozdas/chessy/chessy/README.md

 ## Instructions
- - To make the game full screen,set your Screen Scaling to 100%.
+ - To make the game full screen, set your computer Screen Scaling to 100%.
  - Install the necessary packages for the gameplay.
  - Clone the repository.